-To capture an occupation's physical demands, we use the DOT variable "physical strength".
+We capture an occupation's physical demands using the DOT variable "physical strength".
 Physical strength represents a relatively uncontroversial and well-understood gender skill difference; as such, this variable provides a useful benchmark for evaluating the impact of other skills.
 For math and verbal demands, we use the DOT General Educational Development scales for math and language, respectively.
+We note females are widely viewed as having an advantage in verbal skills, while a hypothesized male advantage in math skills attracts much debate.
 Our measures of people/things orientation are the DOT variables "Temperament - dealing with people" and "Interests - working with things".
+12